lucascbeyeler/zmbackup/README.md

  -dl,  --distributionlist         : Execute a backup of a distributionlist instead of an account.
  -al,  --alias                    : Execute a backup of an alias instead of an account.
  -ldp, --ldap                     : Execute a backup of an account, but only the ldap entry.
+ -sig, --signature                : Execute a backup of a signature.
  -d,   --domain                   : Execute a backup of only a set of domains, comma separated -a,   --account                  : Execute a backup of only a set of accounts, comma separated